MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/guillaume-blain/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Auxiliaires de recherche
+  - Research Assistants
 ---

-Guillaume Blain a complété son stage dans le laboratoire MEDomics UdeS à l'été 2022.
-Il a travaillé sur la plateforme MEDomicsLab en y développant des modules UI/UX.
-Il a conservé son lien avec le laboratoire en étant auxiliaire de recherche à temps partiel durant l'automne 2022.
+Guillaume Blain completed his internship in the MEDomics UdeS laboratory in the summer of 2022.
+He worked on the MEDomicsLab platform developing UI/UX modules.
+He kept his link with the lab by being a part-time research assistant during the fall of 2022.